dkomics/ilri-africa-cdc-training/viralMetagen/README.md

 > **Discussion:** A report from this step can be found in these links: [sample01_R1.trim](https://hpc.ilri.cgiar.org/~gkibet/ilri-africa-cdc-training/fastqc/sample01_R1.trim_fastqc.html) and [sample01_R2.trim](https://hpc.ilri.cgiar.org/~gkibet/ilri-africa-cdc-training/fastqc/sample01_R2.trim_fastqc.html).
 Let us have a discussion about the results as we wait for the run to complete.
 It will take approximately 7 minutes.

 ### Step 7: Filter Host Genome Reads.
-Remember our sequences come from a human host, and it is **NEITHER legal NOR ethical to analyse human sequences without the permision and ethical approval by relevant authorities**.
+Remember our sequences come from a human host, and it is **NEITHER legal NOR ethical to analyse human sequences without the permission and ethical approval by relevant authorities**.
 To avoid any such mistakes it is always required that you exclude any human sequences from your reads before any analysis.

 In this step we use **`kraken2` module** and a database of human host genome to filter reads mapping to the human genome. *Ideally we are classifing and removing any classified sequences*
 > 1. Let us first set up the human host database